 |<--------Sync------->|<--------1------->|<--------0------->|

-To detect the delay values for your device, read the instructions at http://blog.crutzen.eu
+To detect the delay values for your device, read the instructions at https://blog.crutzen.eu

 */